 This statement is made pursuant to Section 54(1) of the Modern Slavery Act 2015 and outlines the practices that the applicable Williams Lea and Tag group of companies (the “Group”) have taken and is continuing to take to ensure that modern slavery or human trafficking is not taking place within our business or supply chain.
-This statement constitutes Williams Lea Tag’s statement on slavery and human trafficking is made on behalf of the applicable companies within the Group for the financial year ending 31 December 2020.
+This statement on slavery and human trafficking is made on behalf of the applicable companies within the Group for the financial year ending 31 December 2020.
 The corporate structure of the Group is illustrated in the attached schedule.

-Modern slavery encompasses slavery, servitude, human trafficking and forced labour.
-Williams Lea Tag has a zero tolerance approach to any form of modern slavery.
+Modern slavery encompasses slavery, servitude, human trafficking and forced labour. the Group has a zero tolerance approach to any form of modern slavery.
 We are strongly committed to playing our part in eradicating modern slavery by ensuring we act ethically and with integrity and transparency in all business dealings and to putting effective systems and controls in place to safeguard against any form of modern slavery taking place within the business or our supply chain.

-Williams Lea Tag is the leading provider of marketing and communications supply chain services.
-We help organizations transform business processes, enhance customer conversations and realise the potential of their brands.
+The Group is the leading provider of marketing and communications supply chain services.
+We help organizations transform business processes, enhance customer conversations and realize the potential of their brands.
 Our solutions combine re-engineered processes, leading technologies and highly experienced collaborative client teams.
-Our financial strength and global reach enables us to deliver these solutions anywhere in the world.
+Our financial strength and global reach enable us to deliver these solutions anywhere in the world.

 Our internal policies ensure that we are conducting business in an ethical and transparent manner, such as:

-- Code of Conduct– Our code defines the objectives and rules that reflect our commitment to responsible, ethically irreproachable and legally compliant behaviour from all employees and contractors
+- Code of Conduct – Our code defines the objectives and rules that reflect our commitment to responsible, ethically irreproachable and legally compliant behavior from all employees and contractors.

-Williams Lea Tag works with a wide and varied network of vendors to execute and support solutions that we design for our clients.
+The Group works with a wide and varied network of suppliers to execute and support solutions that we design for our clients.
 Supplier due diligence is a critical part of what we provide for our clients and essential for the security and performance of our own business.

-All suppliers to Williams Lea Tag must go through our due diligence process at the on-boarding stage and are then subject to regular audits and reviews.
-These audits are based on perceived risk (i.e. country of supplier, strategic importance of supplier, and handling of confidential data) with a tiered approach taken to ensure each supplier’s corporate social responsibilities are aligned with that of Williams Lea Tag and, most importantly, United Nations Global Compact, the UN Universal Declaration of Human Rights as well as the 1998 International Labour Organization Declaration on Fundamental Principles and Rights at Work in addition to full compliance with the UK legislation, including the Modern Slavery Act.
+All suppliers to the Group must go through our due diligence process at the on-boarding stage and are then subject to regular audits and reviews.
+These audits are based on perceived risk (i.e. country of supplier, strategic importance of supplier, and handling of confidential data) with a tiered approach taken to ensure each supplier’s corporate social responsibilities are aligned with that of the Group and, most importantly, United Nations Global Compact, the UN Universal Declaration of Human Rights as well as the 1998 International Labour Organization Declaration on Fundamental Principles and Rights at Work in addition to full compliance with the UK legislation, including the Modern Slavery Act.

-Our Supplier Code of Conduct sets the minimum standards for doing business with Williams Lea Tag, and we request is signed by each supplier as part of the onboarding process, with follow up to ensure our policies are adhered to.
+Our Supplier Code of Conduct sets the minimum standards for doing business with the Group, and we request is signed by each supplier as part of the onboarding process, with follow up to ensure our policies are adhered to.
 We also review supply chain contracts to ensure they contain the appropriate legislative requirements.